For example, forklift safety violations dropped to ninth place in 2021. But by 2023, forklift violations jumped back into fifth place.

 As we’ll explain in the article below, the most common forklift violations are very very easy to prevent.
-Read to learn about
+But first, here's the top 10 list:

 NOTE: Forklifts are classified by OSHA as “powered industrial trucks.”

-DOWNLOAD our T.I.P.s (Toyota Information Partners) for OSHA's Top 10 Violations for 2024
+(Toyota Information Partners) for OSHA's Top 10 Violations for 2025

-Manufacturing operations had the highest number of inspections, but Truck Transportation received the heaviest penalties.
+Manufacturing operations had the highest number of inspections, but Mining, Quarrying, Oil and Gas Extraction received the heaviest penalties.
 Note: penalty amounts include any settlement action adjustments that may have taken place.

 Manufacturing